wbroberts/angular-tailwind-starter/README.md

 npm start
 ```

+The `npm start` command will build the tailwind style sheet and then will run `ng serve -o`.

+## Building

+`npm run build`

+Building the application will generate all of the Tailwind classes and then all of the unused classes will be removed by Purgecss.
+After the css has been handled the application will be built and output in dist/< application name >.

 ## Tailwindcss

 `npm run tailwind`

-Tailwind builds a styles.tailwind.css file in the src/ directory.
+Tailwind builds a styles.tailwind.css file in the src/ directory (the compiled file is ignored).
 The generated css is huge, so when the application is built all of the unused css is purged.

 ## Purgecss